-Leaving your wiper blades down might be the best route to take this winter.
-Many modern cars have auto start so you can get defrosting without even getting cold.
+While both have various advantages and disadvantages, it may be best to leave your wiper blades down during the wintertime.
+This is because most modern cars have an auto-start, so you can defrost without even getting cold.
 De-icer will help free the wipers from the windshield should they remain stuck.
 You also have other options that are preferable to leaving the blades up.

 Overall, I suggest leaving them down.
-The extra effort and time de-icing wipers that are frozen to the windshield are far outweighed by the potential costs of damage to the wipers or windshield.
-Plus, there are better ways to protect both wipers and windshield.”
+The extra effort and time de-icing wipers that are frozen to the windshield are far outweighed by the potential costs of damage to the wipers or windshield if they were to freeze over and crack.
+Plus, there are better ways to protect both your wipers and windshield.

 Frequently Asked Questions: Windshield Wipers Maintenance

-Is it bad to leave your windshield wipers up?
+Is it wrong to leave your windshield wipers up?

 Can leaving your windshield wipers on drain your battery?